Forced fatherhood: Media coverage

 In 2019, a story circulated on the internet that a Las Vegas hotel cleaner had become pregnant after stealing sperm from a millionaire's used condom and successfully sued him for child support.
 The story was later revealed to be a satire.

 Derrick Rose claimed that NBA players are taught to flush their condoms down the toilet or take them away after sexual intercourse so that women cannot use the sperm to impregnate themselves.

+The documentary The Red Pill discusses spermtheft as an issue that men and boys face.

 Cosmopolitan did a feature on spurglary in 2013.
 Marriage and family therapist Carla Willis-Brandon stated "I've begun to notice a growing trend in the number of women tricking men into having a baby, usually by lying about contraception... these women usually hope a child will smooth over issues in the relationship.
 If she's with a man who's commitment-phobic, she might feel a baby will 'seal the deal'".
 However, she knew only one couple in this situation who stayed together afterwards.
 One man interviewed said his friend was spurgled, but said this was "the making of him."
 A woman recounted that she got pregnant after she stopped taking the pill without telling her boyfriend, hoping he would marry her.
 Instead, he broke off the relationship and moved overseas.

 Make a Mom, a company which sells home insemination kits, ran a series of adverts on X encouraging women to retrieve sperm from discarded condoms without their partner's knowledge and inseminate themselves with it.
 They used taglines like "Don’t Need Permission, Made My Decision" and showed a video of a woman doing this, with the text "Woman quietly sneaks condom from trash to perform home insemination while her partner sleeps in the other room.
 What do you think about this?
 Is this legal?
 Will he still owe child support?"